JSsixtyfour/smashremix/readme.md

 ##### Dpad ctrl
 - Available control schemes are: 'Stick Swap', 'Stickless', 'Stick Swap J', or 'Stickless J'
     - 'Stick Swap' switches Dpad and Stick inputs, and can be used in conjunction with 'Dpad Map'.
+    - 'J' options = Jump with Dpad Up
+    - You can hold B during Up Special for an alternate angle (works in all directions)
+      - Applies to: Fox, Falco, Wolf, Peppy, Mewtwo
 - Note: When using this, Shield is mapped to L and Taunt is mapped to Z.
 ##### Initial Damage
 - Allows setting the damage percent to begin the match with.